Caveman cartoonist Victor Hamlin worked as an oilfield cartographer in Permian Basin.

 Support the American Oil & Gas Historical Society

-After the latest Abrams well was “shot” with nitroglycerin by the Texas Company (later Texaco), the oilfield discovery well produced from the Permian Basin, which would prove to encompass 75,000 square miles in West Texas and southeastern New Mexico.
+The latest Abrams well, which was “shot” with nitroglycerin by the Texas Company (later Texaco), led to more West Texas oilfield discoveries in the Permian Basin, eventually encompassing 75,000 square miles and reaching into southeastern New Mexico.

 Map of Permian Basin oil and natural gas fields in 2023.